6.1 – Participation

-Students must be registered in a class to be eligible to attend or otherwise participate in lectures, laboratories, tutorials, tests, and examinations associated with the class.
-Students are expected to be, and at the discretion of the instructor, may be required to be present at all lectures, laboratories, tutorials, tests, and examinations in their classes and to submit essays, exercises, reports, and laboratory work at the prescribed times.
-Student conduct in lectures, laboratories, tutorials, tests and examinations must conform to the Code of Conduct.
+Students must be enrolled in a class to be eligible to attend or otherwise participate in lectures, laboratories, tutorials, online discussions, tests and examinations associated with the class.
+Students are expected to be, and at the discretion of the instructor, may be required to be present at all lectures, laboratories, tutorials, online discussions, tests, and examinations in their classes and to submit essays, exercises, reports, and laboratory work at the prescribed times.
+Student conduct in lectures, laboratories, tutorials, online discussions, tests and examinations must conform to the Code of Conduct.
 Students whose conduct does not conform to the Code of Conduct may be issued a warning in writing from the class instructor.
 Subsequent failure to conform to the Code of Conduct may result in a written requirement to withdraw from the class (see Academic Regulation 17).

 6.2 – Submission

 For purposes of evaluation, assignments and other course work must be submitted in a readable format.
 Many instructors will accept work that is submitted electronically, and will state this at the outset of the class.

 6.3 – Absence and Missed